tmenguy/ha-solcast-solar/README.md

 Go to `Settings`, `Dashboards`, `Energy`

 Edit the `Solar Panels` `Solar production` item you have previously created (or will create now).
-Do not add a separate `Solar production` item, or things will just get weird.
+Do not add a separate `Solar production` item as things will just get weird.

 > [!IMPORTANT]
 > If you do not have a solar generation sensor in your system then this integration will not work in the Energy dashboard.
 The graph and adding the forecast integration rely on there being a generation sensor set up.